 10th November 2017

-In the event my list for Phase 1 was almost irrelevant because Mr and I camped together in our smaller tent with the dog.
+My list for Phase 1 was almost irrelevant because Mr and I camped together in our smaller tent (Little Blue) with the dog.
 Definitely not an ultralight trip!
 Along with the dog crate we took all sorts in the car to make life more comfortable, including a microwave, an electric chiller and a fan heater.
 (OK, I actually forgot to pack the fan heater so we bought another one and that got rid of the condensation problem of two people plus a dog in a small tent in the rain and mist).
 We booked camping with electric hook-up and stayed reasonably comfortable.
 There was kit we didn’t use so I’ve been whittling down my ideas of what is necessary, as opposed to desirable for Phase 2.

 Updating the list

 I’ve been removing ‘stuff’ from the pile that came with me to Land’s End.
 It’s amazing how little we really need, and I’m guessing I could take even less if I really tried.
 I’ll be using the walking poles and wearing the Tilley hat, buff and trainers – for the record these are also Inov8s again.

 For LEJOG I have two identical pairs of Inov8 Roclite 280 Women’s Trail Running Shoes.
 It’s my habit to name my shoes as it’s easier to do that than remember all the technical details.
 The pair called Tealmark came with me on Phase 1, and the pair called Amethyst are being worn in right now ready for Phase 2.
 (Tealmark are still drying after their trip through the washing machine to get rid of the slurry smell.)
 When I wear trail shoes I don’t get blisters or hot spots, and my feet and ankles are more comfortable than in boots (am I the only person who feels claustrophobic in ski-boots?).
 I wear at least one size larger than normal and always have toe-wiggle room even after my feet have spread.
 It works for me.